9 of the best female-led revenge movies

 Best quote: "You're killing people!"
 "NO, I'm killing BOYS!"

 Girl with the Dragon Tattoo follows Mikael and Lisbeth as they attempt to solve the mystery of a missing girl.
-Aside from delving into Sweden’s wartime history of Nazi sympathisers, it is Lisbeth, a misandrist vigilante with an ear stretcher and a penchant for black fetish wear, that makes the film interesting.
+Aside from delving into Sweden’s wartime history of Nazi sympathizers, it is Lisbeth, a misandrist vigilante with an ear stretcher and a penchant for black fetish wear, that makes the film interesting.
 A renowned computer hacker, Lisbeth is dextrous at unpacking code and lethal at exacting justice.
 Importantly, it is only through Lisbeth’s rage at the way she’s been abused by men, that Mikael can intuit the truth behind the missing girl.

 Best quote: “He sometimes performs cunnilingus...
 Not often enough, in my opinion.”

 Hard Candy is creepy.
 It follows Hayley, (Ellen Page) as she meets Jeff, a 30-year-old fashion photographer who messages underage girls on chat rooms.
 When she goes back to his apartment -- the walls groaning with images of nubile adolescents -- it seems dreadfully apparent what’s going to happen.
 But when Jeff awakens from a drugged stupor, naked and tied up, it appears his dreams of underage flesh have mutated into some avenging nightmare.
 “Playtime's over,” Hayley taunts.
-“It's time to wake up…” She coldly sharpens up a scalpel while revealing herself to be on a mission to punish chatroom paedophiles.
+“It's time to wake up…” She coldly sharpens up a scalpel while revealing herself to be on a mission to punish chatroom pedophiles.
 You could call Hayley jailbait, except jail looks very inviting compared to what she's planned.

 Best quote: When Jeff pleads with Hayley that turning him over to the police will ruin his career, she retorts: “Didn't Roman Polanski just win an Oscar?”